AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 The UI and logic structure of the input status indication are as follows:

-- The `subtitle` control in `EaseTitleBar` displays the user's status and input status.
-After receiving the input status, the input status will be displayed first.
-After the user cancels the input status, the user's status will be displayed and the input status will disappear.
+- The `subtitle` control in `EaseChatNavigationBar` displays the user's status and the input status.
+If received, the input status is displayed first.
+If you disable the input status indication, only the user's status will be displayed.

-- Input-status-related callbacks and methods:
+- The input-status-related callbacks and methods are as follows:

   - The input status is delivered as a transparent message.
 After receiving the transparent message, the input status of the other party is monitored through the `setOnPeerTypingListener` method provided in `EaseChatFragment.Builder`.
-  - The input state callback is `onPeerTyping(action: String?)`, where `action` represents the state `EaseChatLayout.ACTION_TYPING_BEGI| EaseChatLayout.ACTION_TYPING_END`.
+  - The input status callback is `onPeerTyping(action: String?)`, where `action` represents the `EaseChatLayout.ACTION_TYPING_BEGI| EaseChatLayout.ACTION_TYPING_END` state .

 The input status indication feature is enabled by default in `EaseIM.getConfig()?.chatConfig?.enableChatTyping`.
 That is, the default value of `enableChatTyping` is `true`.
-To disable this feature, set this parameter to `false`.
+To disable, set this parameter to `false`.

 This feature can also be set via the `builder.turnOnTypingMonitor(true|false)` API provided in `EaseChatFragment.Builder`, which has a higher priority.